Home / Use Cases / Landing Zone

 Step 3 — Naming and tagging convention

-We agree with you on a schema you can remember.
-Typical example: <workload>-<environment>-<type>-<region>-<no>, that is, erp-prod-vm-weu-01.
+We agree with you on a schema people can actually remember.
+Typical example: <workload>-<environment>-<type>-<region>-<no>, i.e. erp-prod-vm-weu-01.
 Plus mandatory tags such as costcenter, owner, workload, environment.
-Important: the convention is only worth something if it’s enforced via Azure Policy — otherwise in three months resources without tags emerge again.
-Delivery: a naming and tagging standard, documented on one page, plus policy definitions that prevent or flag faulty creations.
+Important: the convention is only worth something if it’s enforced via Azure Policy — otherwise untagged resources will be back within three months.
+Deliverable: a naming and tagging standard documented on a single page, plus policy definitions that block or flag non-compliant resources at creation.

 Stack hints: Azure Policy (deny/audit), tag inheritance, initiative definitions.

-Instead of everyone continuing to click in the portal, we define the important resource types once as code.
+Instead of everyone continuing to click around the portal, we define the important resource types as code, once.
 Bicep for Microsoft-native setups, Terraform if you work with other clouds anyway — both work.
-Delivery: a small repository with modules for the most common needs (VM, storage account, resource group with standard policies, Key Vault), plus a short instruction on how to trigger a deployment.
-Deliberately no over-engineering: no 14-stage pipeline with approval gates at four levels, but something an IT generalist can learn in two days.
+Deliverable: a small repository with modules for the most common needs (VM, storage account, resource group with standard policies, Key Vault), plus a short guide on how to trigger a deployment.
+Deliberately no over-engineering: no 14-stage pipeline with approval gates on four levels, but something an IT generalist can learn in two days.

 Stack hints: Bicep or Terraform, GitHub Actions or Azure DevOps Pipelines, service principals with restricted rights.